Unusual Options Activity Insight: Boeing | Benzinga

 Unusual Options Activity Insight: Boeing

-Boeing (NYSE:BA) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $226.04 following the option alert.
+Shares of Boeing (NYSE:BA) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $228.74.

 - Option Type: SWEEP